 The erosion and sediment control submittal for this phase shall include the plans, specifications and cost estimate submitted at the Preliminary Design Phase developed to a 95% level of completeness.
-Submit permit applications, including NPDES Notice of Intent (NOI) and supporting documentation at 100% level for use by Illinois Tollway in permit submittals.
+Submit permit applications, including NPDES NOI and supporting documentation at 100% level for use by Illinois Tollway in permit submittals.
 Items to be addressed or included in this submittal are: